CUB1CWH/rk918-fw/README.md

 The MCU on these boards is a Huafenda HFD2201KBA, which is a rebranded Sonix SN32F248B microcontroller.
 These microcontrollers run off of the 32-bit ARM-Cortex M0 architecture.
 You can find the data sheet here: https://www.sonix.com.tw/article-en-4336-30356

 The bootloader on these keyboards are unbrickable, as the bootloader on these chips are stored in ROM (Read-Only Memory) on the MCU.
 Even if you flash a completely incompatible firmware on the board, the keyboard will still light up partially in different areas or play a connect sound once you plug it in.
+There won't be a VID/PID dependng on what firmware you currently have installed on the keyboard.

 <img width="729" height="218" alt="image" src="https://github.com/user-attachments/assets/e6767567-a077-451c-9f93-81fb6330a028" />